alessandrosebastianelli/alessandrosebastianelli.github.io/_pages/work.md

 **Main activities and responsibilities**: Research activity on Quantum Machine Learning applied to Remote Sensing data.

+## OSIP
+### Jan 2020 - Oct 2022, <a href="https://philab.phi.esa.int" target="_blank">ESA, ESRIN, ⏀-lab</a>

+**Main activities and responsibilities**: Technical responsible for the OSIP activity: AI-Powered cross-modal adaptation techniques applied to Sentinel-1 and -2 data

 ## Earth Observation Engineer
 ### Sep 2019 - Nov 2019, <a href="http://www.titan4.it" target="_blank">Titan4</a>